For Foreign travel advice to anywhere..

 Traveling to a foreign country can be a most stimulating adventure.
 However, before one packs your carry-on bag, digs out your passport and heads off to the international airport, there are serious issues that one needs to addressed before you venture beyond the sanctuary of the safe and friendly borders on the United States of America.

-A lot of the privileges we all take for granted in the United States may immediately vanish once you leave American soul in route to a foreign land.
+A lot of the privileges we all take for granted in the United States may immediately vanish once you leave American soil in route to a foreign land.
 While in the United States, we sometimes take for granted the liberties, freedoms and securities we have as American citizens.
 When we cross the borders of a third world country, or even to an industrialized European country, many rights and securities we take for granted in the US will change considerably when we venture into a foreign land.

 So before you trot off to a foreign country sporting your favorite travel hat, your passport and your travel bag, you need to make sure you are prepared to deal with any unexpected medical or legal problems that may arise.
 One needs to consider that your present medical insurance coverage will offer limited coverage abroad or may even disappear.
 One needs to have a general understanding of the laws of the foreign country you are traveling to and who to call upon when unexpected issues arise that you did not consider in your rush to board the international flight.